anwilson93/SocialGoals/README.md

 # Social Goals

-Social Goals is a social media application for people that want to build new habits/goals, and also want to build a community of encouragement and support for these goals.
+Social Goals is a social media application for people that want to build new goals, share updates about those goals along their journey to achievement, want to build a community of encouragement and support for these goals.

 Link to live site: